 Most of the world’s population is now confronted with a more varied multi-cultural society than ever before.
 Some of the generations of old may want the world to remain as one dimensional as possible, but mixing with people from other cultures and lands only expands people for the better.

 My weekend was a simple sign of that.

 Being a drizzly and grey weekend in London, I flitted between spending time with a new friend who is part Parisian part English, which lead to conversations over the best hot chocolate to get in the city of the Eiffel to Parisian men.
 An educated conversation on culture and place if there was one.

 An invite to dinner at a friends house resulted in delicious fajitas with dessert of crumble.

-My sunday lunch consisted of Lebenese cuisine with a friend who is from New Zealand.
-Living so far away from home over kebabs, the smoothest hoummous one can imagine and tabbouleh to satisfy my addiction to that simple salad over conversation of returning to those shores thousands of miles away.
+My Sunday lunch consisted of Lebanese cuisine with a friend who is from New Zealand.
+Living so far away from home over kebabs, the smoothest hummus one can imagine and tabbouleh to satisfy my addiction to that simple salad over conversation of returning to those shores thousands of miles away.

 After all that traipsing round with food and people I finished my weekend catching up with a close friend a world away in LA.
 Even though seas, land and time separate us we can chat and converse like two friends down the road from each other.

-Something I’m very thankful for amongst this shared world.
+Something I’m very thankful for among this shared world.